Tagaung: Tagaung Kingdom

-Second millennium
+Second millennium and later

 Tagaung has been termed Anya Pagan (Upper Bagan) with its artefacts dating back to the Neolithic Age.
 It was one of the 43 outposts established by King Anawrahta (1044–1077) of Bagan along the eastern foothills of the Shan plateau in defense of his realm, before he embarked on military expeditions west to Bengal and east to Nanchao.
 The fortification to the east may reflect the city's location by the Ayeyarwady like Bagan but unlike Bagan its proximity to the frontier with Yunnan along the Shweli and Taping rivers.
 Tagaung was also within easy reach of mineral resources such as silver from Namtu, rubies from Mogok, jade, copper and iron by the Meza and Uru rivers.

+South-west Silk Road

 Marco Polo (1254–1324) was believed to have reached as far as Tagaung in his travels on one of his fact-finding missions sent by Kublai Khan.

-south-west Silk Road

 A network of three overland routes from Yunnan westward to Bengal existed for shipping bullion between 1200 and 1500 AD.
 One of them followed the Shweli River, crossing the Irrawaddy at Tagaung, followed the Chindwin River north and crossed via the Imphal pass to Manipur.
 In the 1950s tens of thousands of cowries in Yunnan were found in tombs from the ancient past between the Warring States period (475 BCE–221 BCE) and the Western Han dynasty (206 BCE–9 CE).
 These cowries came from the Pacific and Indian oceans, especially from the Maldives, most likely along the same route.

-Old city
+Modern Archaeology

 Old Tagaung may have conformed to the tradition of first millennium Pyu cities which were divided into 9 quadrants.
 There are 3 walls: Wall 1 (19 hectares) around a low hillock on the north, Wall 2 (62 hectares) known as Anya Bagan, and Wall 3 (204 hectares) encompassing the other two.
 The western wall is missing in all three of them, and believed to have been washed away by the river as it changed its course over time.
 Archaeological excavations carried out at Tagaung had yielded Bronze Age drums, and also votive tablets connected to Anawrahta.
 More recent finds included urns, decorated roof-tile finials and finger-marked 'Pyu' bricks dated before 800 AD.